-Look for patterns and clues in the data.
+Once you give the assessment to each student, look for patterns and clues in the data.

 - Does she stop at that first sound and guess the rest of the word or does she continue sounding out the remaining letters?

 Some struggling readers didn’t develop a strong foundation of pre-reading skills the first time around so it’s critical to go back and reteach them.
-They need:

 - Phonological awareness – being able to hear the sounds in words